futuregrid/manual/doc/source/hpc.rst

        Blocked jobs:
 	  are jobs that the scheduler cannot run for some reason.
-Usually a job becomes blocked because it is requesting something that is impossible, such as more nodes than currently exist, or more processors per node than are installed.
+Usually a job becomes blocked because it is requesting something that is impossible, such as more nodes than those which currently exist, or more processors per node than are installed.

 qstat: